au-ts/libmicrokitco/README.md

 The scheduler can be overidden at times by the client, see `microkit_cothread_switch()`.

+IMPORTANT: you should not perform any blocking calls while using this library.
+If the PD's Thread Control Block (TCB) is blocked in seL4, none of your cothreads will execute even if it is ready.

 ### Memory model
 The library expects a large memory region (MR) for it's internal data structures and many small MRs of *equal size* for the individual co-stacks allocated to it.
 These memory region must only have read and write permissions.
 See `microkit_cothread_init()`.

 ### State transition

-A cothread is in 1 distinct state at any given point in time, interaction with the library or external incoming notifications can trigger a state transition as follow:
+A thread (root or cothread) is in 1 distinct state at any given point in time, interaction with the library or external incoming notifications can trigger a state transition as follow:
 ![state transition diagram](./docs/state_diagram.png)

 ## Usage